nirajgiriXD/quote-gallery/README.md

 # websiteDemo

-This is repo is for demo purpose only.
-If you ever came to encounter it, just ignore.
+This repo is for demo purpose only, if you ever come to encounter it, just ignore.